Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Formalism

-where we have introduced a basis of the Hilbert space of $M$, $\ket{x^{(i)}}_M$, of the coordinates labelling the manifold $\mathcal{M}_i$ in which the gravitational field is expressed, and the index $i$ on the point reinforces that the manifold is only defined for the classical configuration of the gravitational field $g^i$.
-Notice that the position operators $\hat{x}_M^{(i)}$ are abstract operators, whose eigenvalues have the same status as any abstract coordinate in general relativity.
-The Hilbert space representation of the phase space operators $\hat{x}^{(i)}_M$ and $\hat{p}^{(i)}_M$, together with their generalisation to the superposition of manifolds, is described in Appendix~\ref{App:HilSpRep}.
+where we have introduced a basis of the Hilbert space of $M$, $\ket{x^{(i)}}_M$.
+Here, $x^{(i)}$ labels the local coordinate system chosen on the manifold $\mathcal{M}_i$, and the index $i$ on the point reinforces that the manifold is only defined for the classical configuration of the gravitational field $g^i$.
+Notice that the eigenvalues of the position operators $\hat{x}_M^{(i)}$ have the same status as any abstract coordinate system in general relativity.
+The Hilbert space representation of the phase space operators $\hat{x}^{(i)}_M$ and $\hat{p}^{(i)}_M$, together with their generalisation to the superposition of manifolds, is described in App.~\ref{App:HilSpRep}.
+The eigenvalue $g^i_{\mu\nu} (x^{(i)})$ of the gravitational field operator is then naturally expressed in the local coordinate system $x^{(i)}$.

-To formulate statements about the value that the gravitational field takes locally and identify points across different manifolds, we build a map which identifies the points corresponding to the position of particle $M$ on different manifolds.
+To formulate statements about the value that the components of the gravitational field take locally and identify points across different manifolds, we build a map which connects the points corresponding to the position of particle $M$ on different manifolds.
 This procedure assigns an operational meaning to the spacetime coordinates ---i.e., different spacetime coordinates of the particle in different manifolds all correspond to the same physical point as specified by the location of the particle, as illustrated in Fig.~\ref{fig:superpositionM}.
 This way of identifying points in the manifold is natural, because it corresponds to using a probe system as a measuring device for the gravitational field.